AnthonyPWatts/SQLDockerDeployKit/readme.md

 # MoviesDatabase Project

 ## Description
-MoviesDatabase is a SQL Server-based project, set up within a Docker container, designed for rapid deployment and ease of use.
-It serves as an ideal starting point for anyone looking to expedite the creation of API or other software demos.
-With a pre-configured database and sample data for movies and actors, it offers a quick-to-get-running DB environment, allowing developers to focus on their application logic rather than database setup.
-This makes it a valuable tool for demonstrations, prototypes, or any scenario where a reliable and easy-to-set-up database is needed.
+MoviesDatabase is a SQL Server-based project, designed for rapid deployment in Docker.
+Ideal for API or software demos, it provides a pre-configured database with sample data.

+## Quick Start with Docker:
+Pull and run the Docker image to get started quickly:
+`docker pull ghcr.io/anthonypwatts/moviedatabase/moviesdb:main`
+`docker run -d -p 1433:1433 ghcr.io/anthonypwatts/moviedatabase/moviesdb:main`

+This command will start the Docker container in detached mode (-d) and map port 1433 from the container to port 1433 on the host machine, allowing SQL Server connections.

 ## Features
 - SQL Server setup in Docker.
 - Automated database initialization with `CombinedInit.sql`.
 - Sample data for movies and actors.

-## Installation
+## Using the Repository
+For customization or development:
 1. Clone this repository.
-2. Consider changing the sa password!
+2. Optionally change the SA password throughout.
-2. Build the Docker image: `docker build -t mssql-moviesdb .`
+3. Build the Docker image: `docker build -t mssql-moviesdb .`
-3. Run the Docker container: `docker run -d -p 1433:1433 mssql-moviesdb`
+4. Run the Docker container: `docker run -d -p 1433:1433 mssql-moviesdb`

 ## Usage
 Connect to the SQL Server instance using tools like Azure Data Studio or SQL Server Management Studio: